The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 • Brands whose visuals are consistent from one platform to another see their turnover increase by 23% on average.

-• 50% of marketers say managing brand consistency is their biggest challenge when it comes to producing visual content.
+• 50% marketers say managing brand consistency is their biggest challenge when it comes to producing visual content.

 The solution